lianghan-bgi/Reads-Distribution-Pattern/README.md

 ./tree/tree --input ./T0/HEALTH-BGI.list.txt.train --coverage 0.6 > ./T0/HEALTH-BGI.list.txt.train.half

 The parameter 0.6 following the item --coverage claims we want the RDPs with coverage no less then 60%.
 A lower coverage would take more times, for the 0.6, it took several hours in our computer with Intel® Core™ i5-4590 CPU @ 3.30GHz × 4 .
 We provided the half.sh containing the commands for all training data.
-We recommend you to run the commands concurrently with the same number of CUP cores.
+We recommend you to run the commands concurrently with the same number of CPU cores.
 For a quick validation of this method, please decompress the files *.list.txt.train.half.tar.gz which are pre-computed for T0, and move them into folder T0

 tar -zxvf HEALTH-BGI.list.txt.train.half.tar.gz ; mv HEALTH-BGI.list.txt.train.half T0 tar -zxvf LIVER-BGI.list.txt.train.half.tar.gz ; mv LIVER-BGI.list.txt.train.half T0 tar -zxvf LUNG-BGI.list.txt.train.half.tar.gz ; mv LUNG-BGI.list.txt.train.half T0